Zilliqa/zilliqa-developer/contracts/experimental/ERC20ProxyForZRC2/README.md

 These contracts allow ZRC-2 tokens to look like ERC-20 tokens.

-Unless you want to build using the `zilliqa-developer` version of `zilliqa-js`, install our dependencies with:
+Unless you want to build using the `zilliqa-developer` version of `zilliqa-js`, or you encounter missing modules issues while running tests, install our dependencies with:

 ```shell
 pnpm --ignore-workspace i